Cultural and Historical Geography Research Group

 Advancing theoretical approaches to landscape, exploring the relationship between landscape, culture and identity (Rose), mobility (Merriman), memory (Hoskins, Rose), and time (Dodgshon, Hoskins).
 Empirical research has been undertaken on the landscapes of the Giza plateau in Cairo (Rose), the mining landscapes of California, South Africa and Wales (Hoskins), the landscapes of driving in Britain (Merriman), the apprehension of Californian landscapes through dance by Anna and Lawrence Halprin (Merriman), urban farms in Detroit (Rose), and the rural landscapes of the Scottish highlands and islands (Dodgshon).

-Extensive research has also been undertaken on the cultural and historical geographies of a diverse range of environments, often in collaboration with members of the Environment and Society, and New Political Geographies research groups.
+Extensive research has also been undertaken on the cultural and historical geographies of a diverse range of environments, often in collaboration with members of the New Political Geographies research group.
 This includes research on the environmental history of coal, gold and diamond mining (Hoskins, Whitehead), environmental values (Hoskins), the historical geographies of atmospheric governance (Whitehead), memories of extreme weather events in the UK (Cerys Jones, Sarah Davies), and the environmental impact and resource use of alpine communities (Dodgshon).

-Aberystwyth is a leading centre for research on the geographies of mobilities, undertaking research on mobile ontologies and movement-space (Merriman), migration, race and memory (Hoskins), the geographies of automobility (Merriman), extreme mobilities and charitable fund-raising (Sharp), and modified car cultures (Andrews).
+Aberystwyth is a leading centre for research on the geographies of mobilities, undertaking research on mobile ontologies and movement-space (Merriman), migration (Hoskins, Rhys Dafydd Jones, O'Connor), and the geographies of automobility (Merriman).
 Research projects have focussed on the geographies of England’s M1 motorway (Merriman), US immigration stations (Hoskins), and the early history of driving in Britain (Merriman).

 Materiality, Memory and Heritage

-Examining the intersection of themes of materiality, time, memory, heritage, politics and place.
-Research projects have focussed on industrial heritage sites and the construction of mining memories (Hoskins), theoretical approaches to temporality (Dodgshon), and the role of heritage sites in the construction of Egyptian national identity (Rose) and US national identity (Hoskins).
+Other projects examine industrial heritage sites and the construction of mining memories (Hoskins), theoretical approaches to temporality (Dodgshon), and the role of heritage sites in the construction of Egyptian national identity (Rose) and US national identity (Hoskins).
 Research has drawn upon a range of methods, from ethnographic and participative methods to archival research and interviews.